 - You’ll be charged a Transient Occupancy Tax (TOT) – This applies to short-term rentals, as well as hotels, traditional vacation homes, and other property types that serve as lodging for those who are traveling or making abbreviated stays

 - You’ll need a TOT Permit and a Vacation Rental Registration Certificate to start renting – Both of these applications can be accessed online; this is basically the city’s form of due diligence, their way of ensuring that you are registered in their system and that they can make sure you are paying the taxes that you owe on your rental income

 Don’t beat yourself up over not having the supposedly “hot” rental property in those big coastal cities.
 You’ll be much better off, financially speaking, by investing in real estate that you can rent in up-and-coming destinations where mortgages aren’t quite so steep.
+Read all of our tips for finding the perfect house to rent on Airbnb.
 Happy house hunting!